Stanley Black & Decker Inc at Wolfe Research Global Transportati

 Nigel Edward Coe - Wolfe Research, LLC - MD & Senior Research Analyst

-Good morning.
-Thanks for joining us this morning.
-We're very pleased to be hosting Jim Loree, President and CEO of Stanley Black & Decker.
-Jim, thanks for the time.
-Jim has been in the CEO seat now for 3.5, maybe a bit longer, years, after many years as the Chief Operating Officer.
-I think I might be one of the few analysts covering your stock who remembers Jim as the CFO, which was a very long time ago.
-Jim really has been instrumental in turning Stanley from what was an underperforming hand tool company 20 years ago into the company that we see today.

-So this is a fireside chat.
-Please feel free to log any questions in the text box or e-mail us on [email protected], a
+Great.
+Thank you, Nigel.
+So I'm going to walk through 3 pages for probably about 10 minutes max, and then we'll get to Q&A. But just a little bit of a refresher on Stanley Black & D

-Stanley Black & Decker Inc at Wolfe Research Global Transportation Conference (Virtual) Transcript
+Stanley Black & Decker Inc at Wolfe Research Global Transportation & Industrials Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis